jaeksoft/opensearchserver/src/doc/en/documentation/api%7Capplication_programming_interface%7C4/api_v2/auto-completion%7Cmanaging_the_auto-completion_module/create%2C_update_%7Ccreating_or_updating_an_autocompletion_item%7C1.md

-Use this API to update or create an autocompletion item
+Use this API to update or create an auto-completion item.

 **Requirement:** OpenSearchServer v1.5